ialbert/bio/doc/bio-install.md

     bio ACC1 [ACC2 ACC3] --option1 --option2 --flag1 ...

 1. A `flag` is a parameter that does not take additional values: `--fetch`
-1. An `option` is a paramter that takes an additional value: `--start 100`
+1. An `option` is a parameter that takes an additional value: `--start 100`

 Use the `-v` command to produce verbose outputs for each command.